dcmberdani/OSU-CS344-ASSIGNMENT-5/README.md

 		They should be run in the background to allow for the clients to actually connect They can't close on their own, so use signals to terminate them when finished testing

+	A script is provided to execute the program as well.
+To use it, type:
+		'bash ./p5testscript [randport1] [randport2]'

 	In order to remove the executable/object files from the directory, type 'make clean'